scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 PythonTeX provides an efficient, user-friendly system for creating reproducible documents with Python and LaTeX.
 Since code output is cached and user-defined sessions run in parallel, document compile times are minimized.
-Exceptions are synchronized with the document's line numbering so that debugging is simple.
+Errors and warnings are synchronized with the document's line numbering so that debugging is simple.
 Because PythonTeX documents can be converted to plain LaTeX documents, the system is suitable for writing journal papers and documents that must be converted to other formats.